-Graduates can describe important concepts of communication and team management and illustrate their importance for sustainable corporate success.
+The students can describe important concepts of communication and team management and illustrate their importance for sustainable corporate success.
 They understand the psychological basics necessary for this.
-Graduates can describe the concepts and methods of personnel management and name the courses of action.
+The students can describe the concepts and methods of personnel management and name the courses of action.

-Graduates can identify strengths and weaknesses of theories and concepts of teamwork and team leadership in terms of practical application.
+The students can identify strengths and weaknesses of theories and concepts of teamwork and team leadership in terms of practical application.
 This facilitates the implementation of what has been learned in leadership practice.

-Graduates are equipped to apply the knowledge they have gained about strategies, concepts and tools for leadership, communication, and teamwork according to the situation.
+The students are equipped to apply the knowledge they have gained about strategies, concepts and tools for leadership, communication, and teamwork according to the situation.

-Graduates are competent to discuss the advantages and disadvantages of the theories and concepts regarding sustainable business success in a professional manner with different actors in the business context.
+The students are competent to discuss the advantages and disadvantages of the theories and concepts regarding sustainable business success in a professional manner with different actors in the business context.
 Furthermore, they can incorporate them into their work practice with heterogeneous teams.

-Graduates are capable to recognise the motives of their interlocutors and to use them effectively in their actions (also in conflict situations).
+The students are capable of recognizing the motives of their interlocutors and to use them effectively in their actions (also in conflict situations).
 They can explain their point of view, represent themselves confidently in team/project meetings and in problem-solving and decision-making situations.

-Graduates can combine what they have learned with their other knowledge.
+The students can combine what they have learned with their other knowledge.
 In this module, the focus is on the transfer of basic psychological knowledge to economic issues.
 Consequently, graduates are supported in developing an understanding of leadership that is appropriate to current social, economic and ecological challenges in the economic context.

-Graduates are capable to apply knowledge from various sub-disciplines of personnel management and relevant neighbouring disciplines.
+The students are capable of applying knowledge from various sub-disciplines of personnel management and relevant neighboring disciplines.
 Also, they can establish criteria for the assessment of options for action, consider, evaluate, and select alternatives.